Courses involve plenty of time on your bike and good instructor to learner ratios. Actual course delivery may blend grades to meet people's needs.

 Who for: Anyone new to bike riding.
 It's a great time to have a go!

-What it's about: Professional instructors are ready to help anyone learn.
+What it's about: Instructors are ready to help anyone learn.
 The emphasis is on basic skills, enjoyment and confidence.
 Takes place on easy flat surfaces, no roads involved.

 How you learn: